salt-extensions/saltext-vault/docs/ref/configuration.md

 :::
 renew_increment
     : Specifies the amount of time the token's validity should be requested to be renewed for when renewing a token.
-When unset, will extend the token's validity by its default ttl.
+When unset, extends the token's validity by its default ttl.
 Set this to `false` to disable token renewals.

       :::{note}